mikaelho/scripter/README.md

 # Quick start

-In order to start using the animation effects, just import scripter and use the effects like this:
+In order to start using the animation effects, just import scripter and use the effects like
+this:

     from scripter import *

     hide(my_button)

 All effects expect an active UI view as the first argument.
+This can well be `self` or `sender` where applicable.

 If you want to create a more complex animation from the effects provided, combine them in a
 script: